The island of Oléron is known to produce arguably the best oysters in France – and that is some claim!

 A well camouflaged mud crab scuttled away, probably thankful that I was a hunter of pictures and not of seafood.

-Each portion of land has a slightly different quality to its water according to the depth, the currents and the temperature of the water.
+Each portion of land has a slightly different quality.
+The variations are created by varying depth, the nature of the currents, and the temperature of the water.
 This affects flavour and is what those with cultivated palates can discern in the oyster markets of Oléron.

 When filled, these mesh sacks must take some turning.

-The process starts in the parcels of marine rights on which the oyster beds sit at sea in the shallows around the coast of Oléron.
+The process starts in the parcels of marine rights on which the oyster beds sit in the shallows of the sea around the coast of Oléron.

-Not all claires are at this end of the island, some being in other salt marshes dotted along on the winding road that runs down the centre Oléron.
+Not all claires are at this end of the island.
+Some are in other salt marshes dotted along on the winding road that runs down the centre Oléron.

 There are many bridges that make great viewing platforms.